Nurego/nurego-wp/README.txt

 = My table doesn't look pretty yet? =

-Customize your colors by entering hex values in the color fields in the settings menu.
+You can use your theme's default table settings, specify the url of a stylesheet to use, or set options in the Nurego-WP settings page.
+The plugin first looks to see if you've chosen to use your theme's style settings.
+If no, it looks for a custom CSS url.
+If none is provided, then the options from the settings page are used.

 = How do I make the buttons go to the right place? =

 Enter the full URL to the page you want linked to the buttons.
-The table will automatically append the plan guid to it, but you must include the '?plan_id='.
+The plugin will automatically append the plan guid to it, but you must include the '?plan_id=' in order to correctly pass the plan id parameter to the URL.
 Example: 'https://example.com/signup?plan_id='

 = Which shortcode should I use? =